 Missed Appointments and Cancellations: LCA requires at least 24 hours advance notice for cancellation of an appointment.
 If you are unable to attend your scheduled appointment due to circumstances beyond your control, please message your physician in the Lyra Website as soon as possible so we can reschedule your appointment to a more suitable time.
 Once an appointment is scheduled, you will be expected to attend unless you contact your physician to reschedule.
 You can also use email to reschedule; however, please note that receiving emails in your personal account may be unsecure.
 Failure to provide sufficient notice for cancellations and/or repeated no-shows for your appointment may impact your ability to schedule additional appointments with your physician.
 If you cancel or reschedule within 24 hours of a scheduled session, or you do not attend a scheduled session, you may be charged a $350.00 Cancellation Fee for your Initial Visit and a $200.00 Cancellation Fee for a Follow-Up visit.

-Messaging and Email Communication: If you need to contact your LCA physician between sessions, for non-urgent issues, please message them within the Lyra Website and they will address them as soon as possible.
-Your physician checks his/her messages in the Lyra Website regularly during business hours and will make every effort to return your message by the next business day.
-You can also use email to communicate with your LCA physician, however please note that receiving emails in your personal account may be unsecure.
+In-Between Session Communication: If you need to contact your LCA physician between sessions, for non-urgent issues, please message them within the Lyra Website and they will address them as soon as possible.
+Your physician checks his/her messages in the Lyra Website regularly during business hours and will make every effort to return your message within 2 business days.
+These messages will remain available for thirteen (13) months and then will be deleted.

 LCA physicians can only treat mental health related diagnoses.
 If you have a general medical concern, please address with your primary care physician.